-- By showing that a webinar has got practically no free places;
+- Show that a webinar has got practically no free places;

-- By underlining how quickly the products are sold;
+- Underline how quickly the products are sold;

-- By demonstrating the number of people currently considering this offer.
+- Demonstrate the number of people currently considering this offer.

 When you use these methods from time to time, there is nothing bad with them.
 Yet, when a user is constantly facing such offers, it can work against you.